hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/_build/html/_sources/esummary.md

 ## Trends from 2017-2018

 Similar lake and river survey data collected in 2017-2018 (SLR) showed no statistical difference when compared to IQAASL results.
 However, there were variances in object quantities.
-In the 2020-2021 survey period fewer cigarettes, bottle tops and glass fragments and more cotton swab sticks, industrial sheeting and plastic construction waste was identified.
+In the 2020-2021 survey period fewer cigarettes and bottle tops were collected with respect to 2018.

 ```{figure} resources/images/esummary/slr_iqaasl_res.png
 ---